Best Image Dimensions To Use On SOCIAL MEDIA

-Using images is about the easiest way to increase engagements on your social media pages.
+Using images is somewhat the easiest way to increase engagements on your social media pages.
 As such, image posting has become one of the most common practices.

 Sharing images to social media is pretty simple, though you need to keep certain specifics in mind if you need it to display flawlessly.